Investing in an EB-5 TEA project is one of the fastest and most affordable routes to U.S. permanent residency.

 - Statistics demonstrating the average unemployment rate of the TEA and the national average.

 - The sources of all statistics used to demonstrate the national average and local unemployment rates.

-High-unemployment targeted employment area designation requires data on both the area’s unemployment rate and the national unemployment average.
-Therefore, both statistics must be derived from the same source and cover the same time period.
+High-unemployment TEA designation requires data on both the area’s unemployment rate and the national unemployment average.
+Both statistics must also be from the same source and cover the same time period.

-As mentioned above, unemployment rate data for an EB5 project’s area and the national average must come from the same source.
-Because the five-year ACS data focuses on census tracts, investors can solely use ACS data in their calculations for the national average and their commercial enterprise location.
+Remember that unemployment rate data for an EB5 project’s area and the national average must come from the same source.

 As a leader in the EB5 capital investment industry, EB5AN has helped thousands of investors secure U.S. residency.
 Foreign nationals interested in the program can take the next step by booking a call with EB5AN to learn more.